mattermost/mattermost-handbook/operations/sales.md

   * In attendance: Sales Manager, Ian, and appropriate CSM(s).
   * The Sales Manager drives the call.
   * It is driven off the Sales (Choose Segment) dashboard.
-  * New New (New and Expansion) business
+  * New New (New and Expansion) business:
     * Discuss forecast and upside for the quarter.
 Has it changed?
 Summarize highlights of changes.
     * What's closed since we last met along with any notable highlights.
     * Review Open Pipeline.
 All key deals based on size, logo, competitive wins.
 Discuss what help is needed from MLT to get the deal done.
 Also discuss any big deal movements in terms of progress or slip.
-  * Renewals business
+  * Renewals business:
     * Discuss forecast and upside for the quarter.
 Has it changed?
 Summary highlights of changes.
     * What's closed since we last met along with any notable highlights.
     * Review Open Pipeline.
 All key deals based on size, logo, competitive wins.
 Discuss At Risk and Early Warning.
 Discuss what help is needed from MLT to get the deal done.
-   * Lead pipeline
+   * Lead pipeline:
      * Review MQL Pipeline at the bottom.
      * Where are they now?
      * Pipeline generated.
      * Reason for Recycle and Junk.
-   * Old and New follow-ups related to deals and the forecast process
+   * Old and New follow-ups related to deals and the forecast process:
      * Review any old business and follow-ups that are noted in the Revenue Manager Asana board related to deals and forecast.
      * Summarize any new action items moving forward.